 Hip-driven freestyle generates more power for each pull, if done correctly.
 The additional time with your hand held out in front enables you to rotate your hips further, generating more kinetic energy during the counter-rotation, while one arm is pulling.
 This additional energy augments the effect of the pulling force, resulting in more distance per stroke.
 Another advantage is that fewer pulling strokes taken may decrease the amount of energy required to swim, or increase the efficiency of your swimming.

 The disadvantages of this method are there are fewer propulsive forces from the pull, which, particularly without a strong kick, can lead to greater fluctuation of the body speed.
 The variance of body speed does not conform well to the law of inertia and, in open water, you can lose a lot of momentum, particularly in choppy/rough conditions.
+This, in turn, typically leads to a slower freestyle stroke rate.

 Typical stroke rates